nixos-asia/website/en/tutorial/nixos-install.md

 ```

 > [!note] Make sure to change a couple of things in the above snippet:
-> - We use `nixos-23.11` matching the `system.stateVersion` in your `/etc/nixos/configuration.nix`.
-You can also use latter versions, or use `nixos-unstable` to use the bleeding edge.
+> - Replace `nixos-23.11` with the version from [`system.stateVersion`](https://nixos.wiki/wiki/FAQ/When_do_I_update_stateVersion) in your `/etc/nixos/configuration.nix`.
+If you wish to upgrade right away, you can also use latter versions, or use `nixos-unstable` for the bleeding edge.
 > - `x86_64-linux` should be `aarch64-linux` if you are on ARM

 Now, `/etc/nixos` is technically a [[flakes|flake]].
 We can "inspect" this flake using the `nix flake show` command: